 - have a better control of corrosion and release into the reactor coolant system (e.g., from steam generator tubes);

 - work on thermochemistry and speciation to provide reliable input database;

 - have a better knowledge of Zinc impact;

 - determine how local, time-dependant chemistry conditions influence colloid and particle formation, growth, and thus : deposition and radiation field;

 Civil Structure Engineering Resilience for Nuclear 3

-MAI, EPRI, CGN, and REA (VNIIAES) are collaborating to perform joint research on civil engineering (CE) structures.
+MAI, EPRI and CGN are collaborating to perform joint research on civil engineering (CE) structures.
 This work is quickly showing its relevance to the industry, particularly in the area of long term operation (LTO).
 The primary objective of this research is twofold: to address regulatory concerns about ageing civil infrastructure and its integrity for LTO and to minimize unanticipated operational events.
 The research program includes actions concerning:

 - Chemical evolution of concrete in NPP.
 The prediction of concrete properties from the mix, the assessment of the evolution of concrete properties under attack by underground water, and the testing of bio-healing techniques to improve concrete leak-tightness are addressed.